 In the end, we decided to save ourselves $100, and skip the lounges.
-That $100 would go a lot further in our onward trip to Indonesia.
+That $100 would go a lot further spent on our upcoming travels through Indonesia.

 Instead, from the Food Court, we shared a tasty Asian meal of seafood soup and sweet and sour chicken with rice for QAR 95 (€24).